iromli/dusky/README.md

 Dusky
 =====

-Dusky is a lightweight wrapper around async MySQLdb, patched for use in Tornado-based app.
+Dusky is a lightweight wrapper around async MySQLdb, that works within Tornado IOLoop.
+Note, this library is not tested in production yet.
+Use Dusky at your own risk.

 Install
 -------